neovarier/traffic_sign_classification/writeup.md

 * Dropouts
 In conjunction with L2 loss, I tried applying dropouts in just the fully connected layer with keep_prob=0.5, but was not giving expected accuracy.
 Then tried dropouts for all layers with (including convolutional layers).
 With this I noticed that I had to increase the keep_prob for increasing the accuracy.
 But still was not getting greater than 0.93 validation accuracy.
-To give the best keep_prob of both conv and fc, I tried different keep_prob for conv and fc layers: conv keep_prob:0.9 conv fc: 0.5
+I tried to take the best keep_prob that works for each conv and fc layers separately.
+This gave me better results:
+conv keep_prob:0.9
+conv fc: 0.5
 It seemed that high dropouts on conv layers does not help.
 With this configuration the validation accuracy was